 There are 5 common types of epoxy flooring:

-- Self-Leveling Epoxy
+- Self-Levelling Epoxy

 - Epoxy Mortar